insanitybit/Cricket/README.md

 will be compatible, allowing for different types of fuzzers to interact and share their corpora.

-Cricket provides a default struct, Network, that can manage 'views' of the fuzzers across a network.
-You can also build your own Network structures.
+Cricket provides a struct, Network, that can manage 'views' of the fuzzers across a network.

 # Status
 As the 'master.rs' and 'worker.rs' files will demonstrate, Cricket provides